LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

 The examples in this chapter have all relied on the ``records`` tags and ``field`` methods to display the results of the search that have been performed.
 This section describes the use of these methods in more detail.
-(See the section on :ref:`Working with Inline Action Results<inline-results-methods>` in the :ref:`Database Interaction Fundamentals<database-interaction>` chaapter for method documentation and more description.)
+(See the section on :ref:`Working with Inline Action Results <inline-results-methods>` in the :ref:`Database Interaction Fundamentals <database-interaction>` chapter for method documentation and more description.)

 The ``field`` method always returns the value for a field from the current record when it is used within an associated block of a ``records`` method.
-If the ``field`` method is used outside of ``records`` block but inside an ``inline`` associated block then it returns the value for the field from the first record in the found set.
+If the ``field`` method is used outside of ``records`` block but inside an ``inline`` associated block, then it returns the value for the field from the first record in the found set.
 If the found set is only one record then the ``records`` method is optional.

 .. note::
-   **FileMaker** - Lasso Connector for FileMaker Server includes a collection of FileMaker Server specific methods which return database results.
+   **FileMaker** - Lasso Connector for FileMaker Server includes a collection of FileMaker Server-specific methods which return database results.
 See the :ref:`FileMaker Data Sources <FileMaker-Data-Sources>` chapter for more information.